hadronized/strongly-typed-thoughts.net/assets/markdown/portfolio.md

 #### hsFModEx

 The official *Haskell* *FModEx* binding.
-Up to know I maintain the raw binding.
+Up to now I maintain the raw binding.
 It’s intended to be wraped up again (like *OpenGLRaw*).
-Up to know, the binding works but not all functions are exported.
+Up to now, the binding works but not all functions are exported.

 You can contribute by forking the